What we saw the last time Lamar Jackson faced Deshaun Watson

 Despite their college success, Watson and Jackson faced their share of doubters in the NFL.
 There was uncertainty about accuracy and the ability to develop into pocket passers.

-In the 2017 draft, Watson was selected No. 12 overall and was the third quarterback taken.
+In the 2017 draft, Watson was selected at No. 12 and was the third quarterback taken.
 The next year, Jackson was the last pick in the first round and the fifth quarterback chosen.

 "It was just a matter of time," Swinney said of how quarterback play has changed.
 "That's been coming.
 People fought it.
 Old-school guys fought it for years.
 But it was just a matter of time.
 Coaches adapted, and all the things they said you couldn't do, guys are having a lot of success."